project-chip/connectedhomeip/integrations/docker/images/stage-1/chip-build-crosscompile/README.md

 Once installation completed, you can also login as `ubuntu/1234` or use `ssh ubuntu@localhost -p 5555`

-The current image is based on ubunt 24.04, so you can create an image via:
+The current image is based on Ubuntu 24.04, so you can create an image via:

 ```
 rsync -avL -e 'ssh -p 5555' ubuntu@localhost:/lib ubuntu-24.04-aarch64-sysroot